tencentyun/qcloud-documents/product/视频服务/互动直播/客户端集成1/SDK更新日志_en.md

 (2) Support encoding and decoding videos with a resolution of up to 640×480 (3) Support returning part of IMSDK module's error codes (4) Improved log module: The maximum size of log files was changed to 50 MB; Old log files can be deleted.
 By default, any logs other than the ones for the last three days are deleted
-(5) Added more content to key logs to help pinpointing problems (6) SDK enables microphone/speaker and sets speaker to receiver mode by default (7) Implemented event notification of the other side's frame rendering (8) Implemented speaking status detection of the other side and relevant event notification
+(5) Added more content to key logs to help pinpoint problems (6) SDK enables microphone/speaker and sets speaker to receiver mode by default (7) Implemented event notification of the other side's frame rendering (8) Implemented speaking status detection of the other side and relevant event notification